obenno/StarScope/content/atac/starscope_run/_index.md

 ## WorkDir

-By default, the intermediate files will be written to subdirectory of `workdir` under the pipeline running directory, please feel free to remove it after all the processes finished successfully.
+By default, the intermediate files will be written to subdirectory of `work` under the pipeline running directory, please feel free to remove it after all the processes finished successfully.